ashrkono05/portfolio_site/src/posts/resume.md

 * Ensured legal compliance in all aspects of web design, including accessibility standards and data privacy regulations.
 * Managed bookkeeping, tracked expenses, and handled tax filings, ensuring accurate financial reporting for the company.
 * Provided ongoing website maintenance and hosting services for clients, supporting their long-term business growth with custom solutions.

+## **Executive Creative Member | Allegany Crafts LLC, Cuba, NY**

+### July 2024 \- November 2024

+* Managed all aspects of business operations, including product creation, order fulfillment, and customer relations.
+* Developed and maintained the company’s e-commerce website, optimizing user experience and ensuring smooth online transactions.
+* Produced handcrafted candles and wax melts, adhering to high-quality standards and managing inventory.
+* Created and implemented cohesive brand designs across products, packaging, and online presence, ensuring consistency and alignment with the company’s vision while adhering to legal and regulatory requirements.
+* Developed and executed marketing strategies to promote products, including social media campaigns and email newsletters, driving traffic to the website and increasing customer engagement.
+* Handled bookkeeping responsibilities, tracking expenses, managing budgets, and preparing financial reports for tax filings.
+* Processed and fulfilled customer orders, ensuring prompt delivery and high customer satisfaction through efficient service and communication.

 # **EDUCATION**